-The following material is provided to enable parents and other interested stakeholders to better understand NAPLAN results through the use of equivalence tables.
-NAPLAN results (or NAPLAN scale scores) are reported using 5 scales, one for each of the domains of reading, writing and numeracy, and 2 for the conventions of language domain (one scale for spelling, and one for grammar and punctuation).
-Each scale spans all year levels from Year 3 to Year 9 with scores that range from approximately zero to 1000.
+NAPLAN results are reported using 5 scales: one for each of the domains of reading, writing and numeracy, and 2 for the conventions of language domain (one scale for spelling, and one for grammar and punctuation).
+Each scale spans all year levels from Year 3 to Year 9 with scores that range approximately from zero to 1000.
 It is possible for a NAPLAN scale score to be negative.

-Each NAPLAN scale is divided into 10 bands used to report student progress through Years 3, 5, 7 and 9.
-Band 1 is the lowest band and band 10 is the highest band.
-A band contains a range of scores and is not a specific point.
-Each year level is reported against 6 of these bands.
+From 2008 to 2022, each NAPLAN scale was divided into 10 bands used to report student progress through Years 3, 5, 7 and 9.
+Band 1 was the lowest band and band 10 the highest.
+These bands contained a range of scores and were not a specific point.
+Each year level was reported against 6 of these bands.